jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### The Problem Packer Solves

 While by 2010 Vagrant was being used to manage VMs, there was no tool that could be used to quickly and reliably create VMs.
 This problem was solved by Hashicorp and is called [Packer](https://packer.io "Packer.io").
-Packer, much like the name suggests, allows you to automate the installtion of operating systems.  or better said, "Packer is a tool for creating machine and container images for multiple platforms from a single source configuration[^155]."
+Packer, much like the name suggests, allows you to automate the installation of operating systems.  or better said, "Packer is a tool for creating machine and container images for multiple platforms from a single source configuration[^155]."
 Operating systems from Windows to Linux to BSD were all designed to be installed manually.
-This makes sense if you think about it, unlike installing software, there is no existing operating sytsem when you are installing an operating system, making automatic installation difficult--especially since having a constant network connection is a relatively recent occurance.
+This makes sense if you think about it, unlike installing software, there is no existing operating sytsem when you are installing an operating system, making automatic installation difficult--especially since having a constant network connection is a relatively recent occurrence.

 Packer solved this problem by allowing you to create machine images.
 "A machine image is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.
 Machine image formats change for each platform.
-Some examples include AMIs for EC2, VMDK/VMX files for VMware, OVF exports for VirtualBox, etc[^155]."
+Some examples include AMIs for EC2, VMDK/VMX files for VMware, OVF exports for VirtualBox, and others[^155]."

-A few technologies for network based installs exist, but even these assume their is a physcial computer to correlate to.
-Packer went one step further by allowing you to speficify all the answers to the installation questions, you could now have a repeatable installation.
+A few technologies for network based installs exist, but even these assume their is a physical computer to correlate to.
+Packer went one step further by allowing you to specify all the answers to the installation questions, you could now have a repeatable installation.
 You could now audit this install as well as take this same install (with minor modifications) and make artifacts that can exist on different platforms.
 You could build a VirtualBox VM and at the same time have an Amazon Web Services artifact so that all of your developers, operations, testers, and QA can have access to the same machine.

 As stated on the Packer.io webpage the advantages of using packer are as follows[^156]: